 The challenge we face is processing large amounts of transactions instantly and accurately identifying suspicious patterns.
 Traditional methods of batch processing aren't effective in detecting fraud as it happens, which leads to delayed responses and potential financial damages.

-Fortunately, there are powerful solutions available: AWS Kinesis and Apache Flink.
-These technologies offer a robust fraud detection mechanism that can:
+Fortunately, there are powerful solutions available: AWS Kinesis, Apache Flink, Kinesis Firehose, and OpenSearch.
+Together, they form a robust real-time fraud detection and analytics pipeline capable of:

 This architecture brings several benefits to businesses: